 The European Master in Lexicography (EMLex) is an international Master’s degree programme (120 ECTS) that has been offered since 2009.
 Since 2016 the EMLex can be concluded with an Erasmus Mundus Joint Master Degree.
 It includes a joint summer semester abroad for all students in cooperation with many universities and institutions.

 User Review( votes)

-- Applications Deadline: The application deadline for an EMJMD award in the 2019/20 intake expires on March 1, 2019.
+- Applications Deadline: The application deadline for an EMJMD scholarship in the 2019/20 intake expires on March 1, 2019.
 The application deadline for EMJMD students of the 2019/20 intake on a self-financing basis expires on 15 April 2019.

-- Scholarship Award: The award includes
+- Scholarship Award: The scholarship includes

 - contribution to subsistence costs: 1,000 € per month for the entire duration of the EMLex study programme (24 months maximum)